emammendes/Constrained-model-predictive-control-synthesis/README.md

     'G(:,:,n,i)'+G(:,:,n,i)-mathW(:,: ...'    '(A{l,i}*G(:,:,n,i)+B{l,i}*Y(:,:, ...'
     '(A{l,i}*G(:,:,n,i)+B{l,i}*Y(:,:, ...'    'mathW(:,:,min(N,n+1),j);'

-The sdpvar version of the same LMI can be found in the variable m21 which is a cell array.
-LMI 21 is pilled up in the variable called biglmi21.
+The sdpvar version of the same LMI can be found in the variable called m21 which is a cell array.
+LMI 21 is pilled up in the variable called biglmi21 which together all other LMIs (biglmi111, biglmi15, ...) are joined in a singl big LMI - LMIs_orig (procedure_jianbo_esp.m)

 The same rationale is used for all other LMIs, that is, LMI 11, LMI 15, LM 16, LMI 20, LMI 21, LMI 23, LMI 25 (two parts)

-The m code is commented as much as possible.
+The m-files are commented as much as possible.

 If you find any mistake please let me know.
 Thanks.